The Insurance Industry Charitable Foundation - London Division

 Nomination Process:

-- Executive, affiliate, and associate board members nominate charitable organizations
+- Executive, affiliate, and associate board members nominate charitable organisations

 - Grants Committee reviews nominations against selection criteria